-Our Skycatch data processing pipeline accepts two types of control points: ground control points (GCPs) and checkpoints (CHPs).
+DataHub's processing pipeline accepts two types of control points:

 1. GCPs are used during the data processing step to accurately georeference and calibrate your images.
-Once you determine the survey-grade coordinates at the center of each point, they serve as reference points to accurately align your digital maps with real-world measurements during processing.
-GPS data can have a margin of error of up to 1m, depending on conditions at the site, so GCPs are recommended if more accurate data is needed.
+Once you have determined the survey-grade coordinates at the center of each point, they serve as reference points to accurately align your digital maps with real-world measurements during processing.
+Standard GPS data can have a margin of error of up to 1m, depending on conditions at the site, so GCPs are recommended in the absence of PPK/RTK correction if highly accurate data is needed.

 2. CHPs are not taken into account for processing and calibrating your models; CHPs’ coordinates are used to assess the accuracy of your project by comparing its true predetermined locations with the positions of processed ground control points.
 CHPs help you see the amount of error in a project.

 - Determine the altitude of your mission.
-When flying higher than 40 meters above ground level (AGL), use large-sized (46”x46”) control points.
-When flying at or below 40 meters AGL, use small-sized (24x24”) control points.
+When flying higher than 40 meters above ground level (AGL), use large-sized (46”x46” or more) targets so that they can be seen clearly in the images.
+When flying at or below 40 meters AGL, you may use smaller-sized targets.

 - Place a minimum of 4 GCPs around the perimeter of your site.
 Depending on the size of your site and its terrain, you may need to place more GCPs within the site itself.
 There’s no set distance for GCPs to be apart, but make sure they’re spaced far enough apart to avoid confusion.